 Reflections and Team Members

 Finding out your best entertainment experiences, and see if it could be applied to a learning environment.
-We often blame ourselves of being distracted by social media, fragmented information while we wanted to studying seriously.
-Instead of being guilty, we really need to think about why the distractions are so intriguing.
-In the conclusion of Julie Dirksen’s book there is a statement: “small children are natural learners – they just suck information out of their environment through curiosity and play”.
-We want our learners to be curious and enjoyed in learning.
+We often blame ourselves for being distracted by social media, fragmented information while we wanted to study seriously.
+Instead of being guilty, we need to think about why the distractions are so intriguing.
+In the conclusion of Julie Dirksen’s book, there is a statement: “small children are natural learners – they just suck information out of their environment through curiosity and play.”
+We want our learners to be curious and enjoyed learning.

 Our team was named “Billion Dollars Project,” with Sophia Lu, Dongwei Huo, Nakashima Kakkar and me as members.
 That is why I made this dollar bill with our photo. 😆